-Last week’s ecommerce news and tips digest was heavily on Amazon due to the company’s few announcements echoed in the chambers of the ecommerce market, but this week, we have mainly news on other players from all around the world, and from diversified markets.
+Last week’s e-commerce news and tips digest were heavily on Amazon due to the company’s few announcements echoed in the chambers of the e-commerce market, but this week, we have mainly news on other players from all around the world, and from diversified markets.

 Well, it’s a fact, Domino’s Pizza is an innovative company, indeed.
-The company heavily invests in ecommerce and always tries to find ways to connect with its customers, and in that regard, they try to dig in for new methods from an omni-channel perspective.
-In its recent announcement, the company stated that mobile commerce constitutes nearly the half of the business.
-We believe that, Domino’s is sort of showing us the glimpse of what the future will bring in food commerce.
+The company heavily invests in e-commerce and always tries to find ways to connect with its customers, and in that regard, they try to dig in for new methods from an omnichannel perspective.
+In its recent announcement, the company stated that mobile commerce constitutes nearly half of the business.
+We believe that Domino’s is sort of showing us a glimpse of what the future will bring in food commerce.

 Another company news comes from the apparel industry and the player in the spotlight is Abercrombie & Fitch.
-In a statement on its figures from 2015, the company stated that ecommerce constitutes the %24 of of its total sales.
+In a statement on its figures from 2015, the company stated that e-commerce constitutes the %24 of its total sales.

-Mobile payments industry keeps remaining vibrant, with so many players working on cracking the mainstream distrubution.
-Google is one of those active players, and announced its invisible payments with Hands Free app last week.
+Mobile payments industry keeps remaining vibrant, with so many players working on cracking the mainstream distribution.
+Google is one of those active players and announced its invisible payments with Hands-Free app last week.

-Last week, we also enjoyed many insightful and thought-provoking posts and articles in the ecommerce blogosphere, and here goes few of them:
+Last week, we also enjoyed many insightful and thought-provoking posts and articles in the e-commerce blogosphere, and here goes a few of them:

-Community is all what many businesses have, and that’s not an exception to ecommerce only.
+Community is all that many businesses have, and that’s not an exception to e-commerce only.
 Becky Bieber of SAP covered a lovely piece on how to with community-powered commerce and it’s definitely worth reading.

 Cross-border commerce is a big thing nowadays, and the Canadian-US border is a hot one in respect to that.
-US online shoppers nowadays are flocking towards Canadian ecommerce sites due to the declines in Canadian dollar and this piece on Internet Retailer analyses this situation insightfully.
+US online shoppers nowadays are flocking towards Canadian e-commerce sites due to the declines in the Canadian dollar.

 We hope that you enjoyed the news and tips we shared this week and hope to see you again here, next week.